 - sml4change team

 This spring, media literacy is on everyone's lips.
 With the first edition of the European Media Literacy Week taking place from 18 to 22 March 2019, the Social Media Literacy for Change project is delighted to be part of the European landscape of media literacy initiatives aiming to help European citizens in general and young people in particular, become active, creative and well-informed citizens of the digital world.Read more

 - BIK Team

 Monday, 25 March 2019 to Sunday, 31 March 2019 marks the pan-European ALL DIGITAL Week, an annual digital empowerment campaign run at digital competence centres, libraries, schools, community centres and non-profits across Europe.
 Every year, it brings together 100,000 Europeans in online and offline events on the digital transformation and its effects.Read more

 - Irish Safer Internet Centre

-Webwise's newest education programme, "HTML Heroes: An introduction to the internet" has received the European Media Literacy Award for most educative media literacy project, this week at the European Media Literacy Conference in Brussels.
-The award ceremony was presented by Giuseppe Abbamonte, Director for Media Policy at the European Commission's DG Connect.Read more
+Webwise's newest education programme, "HTML Heroes: An introduction to the internet", has received a European Media Literacy Award for most educative media literacy project at the recent European Media Literacy Conference in Brussels.
+The awards ceremony was hosted by Giuseppe Abbamonte, Director Media Policy at the European Commission's DG CONNECT.Read more

 - Portuguese Safer Internet Centre